SSEH1101 The Musculoskeletal System and Movement

 - Students are able to (1) describe the structure and understand the function of the human skeletal and muscular systems; (2) understand and recall the biomechanical responses of bone, tendon and ligament tissue to loading and immobilisation; (3) locate, name and describe the function of major bones, joints, ligaments, muscles and peripheral nerves in the human body; and (4) devise safe and appropriate stretching and strengthening exercises for each major muscle group.

-- Typically this unit is assessed in the following ways: (1) anatomy theory examination; (2) a laboratory examination; and (3) a practical assessment.
+- Indicative assessments in this unit are as follows: (1) anatomy theory examination; (2) a laboratory examination; and (3) a practical assessment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.